 - Add pecan and chocolate toppings to the squares and gently press them in.

-- Refrigerate for at least an hour and cut into small (2" x 2") squares to serve.
+- Refrigerate for at least an hour (preferably two) and cut into small (2" x 2") squares to serve.

 - Covered and stored in the refrigerator, these bars will last about 3-4 days.